Minnesota Twins want to hear from season ticketholders about their game plans for 2021

 The second option allows fans to continue taking account credits for their seats and participate in monthly presales exclusively for season-ticket holders.
 The team noted that availability may be limited during the presales, and tickets will be sold in groups of two and four seats.

-Over the weekend, the Twins began playing spring training games in Fort Myers, Fla., under COVID-19 restrictions and with a limited number of socially distanced fans in the seats at Hammond Stadium.
+Over the weekend, the Twins began playing spring training games in Fort Myers, Fla., under COVID restrictions and with a limited number of socially distanced fans in the seats at Hammond Stadium.

 The team has submitted an extensive plan to Walz and the state Department of Health aimed at bringing fans back to Target Field.
 The plan includes tying up seats that aren't in use; using an app for contactless ordering and pickup of food, drinks and merchandise; and working with Maplewood-based 3M Co. on an array of cleaning and safety protocols.